maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+3/29/2025
+    Added support for fun models! download dit from https://huggingface.co/alibaba-pai/Wan2.1-Fun-14B-Control and specify correct task type and dit location.
+I renamed it from diffusion_pytorch_model to Wan2.1-Fun-14B-control.
+Works in the normal WanX-i2v tab when you select the control option at the bottom of the page.
 3/23/2025
     Added Wanx cfg skip functionality to skip cfg guidance during inference for faster generations but less following of the prompt
 3/22/2025